An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Persistent homology

 where the maps $\Z_2 \to \Z_2$ are identity maps while all the other maps are $0$.
 Denoting $b$ (resp. $d$) the infimum (resp. supremum) of the interval of indices corresponding to non zero vector spaces, such a module can be interpreted as a feature that appears in the filtration at index $b$ and disappear at index $d$.
 When a persistence module $\mathbb{V}$ can be decomposed as a direct sum of interval modules, one can show that this decomposition is unique up to reordering the intervals (see \cite[Theorem 2.7]{chazal2012structure}).
 As a consequence, the set of resulting intervals is independent of the decomposition of $\mathbb{V}$ and is called the {\em persistence barcode} of $\mathbb{V}$.
 As in the examples of the previous section, each interval $(b,d)$ in the barcode can be represented as the point of coordinates $(b,d)$ in the plane $\R^2$.
 The disjoint union of these points, together with the diagonale $\Delta = \{x = y \}$ is a multi-set called the the {\em persistence diagram} of $\mathbb{V}$.

-The following result, from \cite[Theorem 2.8]{chazal2012structure}, give some necessary conditions for a persistence module to be decomposable as a direct sum of interval modules.
+The following result, from \cite[Theorem 2.8]{chazal2012structure}, gives some necessary conditions for a persistence module to be decomposable as a direct sum of interval modules.

 \begin{theorem} Let $\mathbb{V}$ be a persistence module indexed by $T \subset \R$.
-If $T$ is a finite set or if all the vector spaces $V_r$ are finite-dimensional, then $\mathbb{V}$ is decomposable as a direct sum of interval modules. \end{theorem}
+If $T$ is a finite set or if all the vector spaces $V_r$ are finite-dimensional, then $\mathbb{V}$ is decomposable as a direct sum of interval modules.
+Moreover, for any $s, t \in T$, $ s \leq t$, the number $\beta_{t}^s$ of intervals starting before $s$ and ending after $t$ is equal to the rank of the linear map $v_t^s$ and is called the $(s,t)$-persistent Betti number of the filtration. \end{theorem}

 As both conditions above are satisfied for the persistent homology of filtrations of finite simplicial complexes, an immediate consequence of this result is that the persistence diagrams of such filtrations are always well-defined.